Elmer Belt: Early life and education

-Arthur Elmer Belt was born in Chicago, Illinois on April 10, 1893.
-Both of his parents worked for the post office.
+Arthur Elmer Belt was born in Chicago, Illinois, on April 10, 1893.
+His parents worked for the United States Postal Service.
 The family moved to Southern California when Belt was nine.
-Elmer Belt (the form of name he preferred) received his early education in Orange County, but attended Los Angeles High School, traveling there on horseback.
-During high school he took courses in Latin, a medical school prerequisite, and met Ruth Smart, whom he would marry in 1918.
-Because Los Angeles High School was located at the top of a hill and at least an hour's walk to a shop where students could obtain supplies, Belt came up with the entrepreneurial idea of starting a small book-and-supplies store at the school.
-This enterprise led him to become acquainted with some of the city's leading bookmen, in particular Ernest Dawson, patriarch and founder of a distinguished line of booksellers.
-Recounting this story in a letter from 1979, Belt wrote, “As a Freshman in High School, I learned what an Aldine was and about Gutenberg and his woes and all of the wonderful world of books.
+Elmer Belt (the form of name he preferred) received his early education in Orange County, California, and attended Los Angeles High School, traveling there on horseback.
+During high school he took courses in Latin, a medical school prerequisite, and met Ruth Smart, whom he married in 1918.
+Belt started a small book-and-supplies store at the school.
+This enterprise led him to become acquainted with some of the city's leading booksellers, including Ernest Dawson.
+Recounting his high school years in a 1979 letter, Belt wrote, "As a Freshman in High School, I learned what an Aldine was and about Gutenberg and his woes and all of the wonderful world of books.

-During Belt's teens, his father suffered from an abdominal attack that required surgery.
-When the surgeon came out to report that the family patriarch had not survived the operation, the young Belt noticed that the surgeon smelled strongly of alcohol.
-He immediately concluded that the surgeon had botched the surgery and killed his father.
-Taking a lesson from this tragedy, Belt vowed never to drink alcohol.
-At the time, Belt's mother was employed and thus was able to provide for him and his sister Olive.
-Crucially, she was able to support Belt through medical school.
+When he was a teenager, Belt's father died after undergoing abdominal surgery.
+When the surgeon informed the family, Belt noticed the smell of alcohol on him and believed the surgeon had botched the surgery while under the influence.
+This experience led Belt to vow never to drink alcohol.

-Belt attended the University of California Berkeley, obtaining a B.A. in 1916 and an M.A. in 1917.
+Belt attended the University of California, Berkeley, obtaining a B.A. in 1916 and an M.A. in 1917.
 (He was a member of the first class taught by Herbert McLean Evans.)
-He then attended the University of California, San Francisco School of Medicine, where he was chosen to be a fellow of the Hooper Institute for Medical Research, working in urology with Dr. George Whipple and Dr. Frank Hinman.
-After finishing medical school in 1920, Belt continued as a Resident in Urology with Dr. Hinman.
-However, Belt's young son Charles had been in a serious auto accident, and his father felt he would receive better care from famed orthopedist Robert W. Lovett at Harvard Medical School.
-So Belt applied for a residency in General Surgery at Harvard University-affiliated Peter Bent Brigham Hospital and spent a year working under Dr. Harvey Cushing.
-(Unfortunately, Charles Belt continued to have physical problems later in life.)
+Belt then attended UCSF School of Medicine, where he was chosen to be a fellow of the Hooper Institute for Medical Research, working in urology with Dr. George Whipple and Dr. Frank Hinman.

+After completing medical school in 1920, Belt began a residency in Urology under Dr. Hinman.
+However, when Belt's young son, Charles, was seriously injured in a car accident, Belt sought treatment for him from renowned orthopedist Robert W. Lovett at Harvard Medical School.
+To be closer to his son and provide better care, Belt applied for a residency in General Surgery at the Peter Bent Brigham Hospital and spent a year working under Harvey Cushing.)